-- DIFFERENT BATCHES OF TOPCOAT: There may be slight shade variation from batch to batch of material. - DECK NOT COATED ALL AT ONCE: The older material has weathered. - IMPROPER MIXING: Product not mixed sufficiently to disperse pigment.
-See Product Mixing Instructions in the Support Information section of this manual.
+- Different Batches of Topcoat: There may be slight shade variation from batch to batch of material. - Deck Coated at Different Times: Older coating material has weathered and appears different than newer coating material. - Improper Mixing: Product not mixed sufficiently to disperse pigment.
+See Product Mixing Instructions in this guide.

-- · Apply an additional wear coat and topcoat. - · Allow sufficient time for weathering.
+- 1. Apply an additional wear coat and topcoat. - 2.
+Allow sufficient time for weathering.

-- DIFFERENT BATCHES OF TOPCOAT: Always purchase or set aside enough topcoat from the same production batch to coat the entire surface area.
+- Different Batches of Topcoat: Always purchase or set aside enough topcoat from the same production batch to coat the entire surface area.
 Use odd batches elsewhere such as in the wear coat if applicable.
 If there is not enough topcoat of a single batch to complete the project, "boxing" batches is an alternative.
 Boxing is the process of combining all the coating you will be using as the topcoat into one large container.
-This is especially important when coating a large surface area or if there is insufficient coating from a single batch, where a color variation from one batch to another is likely. - DECK NOT COATED ALL AT ONCE: When deck coating is completed in phases, a transition such as a wide joint, will help to minimize appearance differential from weathering. - IMPROPER MIXING: Always mix material sufficiently to properly disperse the pigment.
-See Product Mixing Instructions in the Support Information section of this manual.
+This is especially important when coating a large surface area or if there is insufficient coating from a single batch, where a color variation from one batch to another is likely. - Deck Coated at Different Times: When deck coating is completed in phases, a transition such as a wide joint will help to minimize appearance differential from weathering. - Improper Mixing: Always mix material sufficiently to properly disperse the pigment.
+See Product Mixing Instructions in the Support Information section of this guide.

-FIBER REINFORCED CONCRETE (FRC)
+Fiber Reinforced Concrete (FRC)